This post may contain affiliate links. Please see my disclosure policy for details.

-The Moomin’s are part of the Finnish national identity and have inspired generations!
-Even their national airline, Finnair, uses the Moomin’s as ambassadors.
-Apparently, there’s not a Finnish family that don’t own a Moomin mug by Arabia in their house.
+Apparently, there’s not a Finnish family that doesn’t own a Moomin mug by Arabia in their house.
 So, you’re honouring their culture by visiting the Moomin Cafe.

-You can treat yourself to a coffee, hot chocolate, berry tea (a Moomin favourite) and lots of cakes and treats all specially created with Moomin’s in mind.
+You can treat yourself to a coffee, hot chocolate, berry tea (a Moomin favourite) and lots of cakes and treats all specially created with the Moomins in mind.
 Don’t forget to grab a Moomin to join you at your table!

 The experience was priceless and I fell in love with this place.
 So, I ended up visiting twice!
-Here’s a full post about the experience.
+Here’s a full post about the Moomin Café experience.

 6. Allas Sea Pools